jr-packages/jr-packages.github.io/crick.md

   chunk_output_type: console
 ---

+Hey there\!
+We’re looking forward to having you at the next R course, ran by Jumping Rivers.
+If you could just take a scroll to the course that you’ll be attending and follow the instructions.
+If you’re attending more than one course, then please complete all sets of instructions.
+Thank you\!

+## Introduction to R & Programming with R

 We realise that we’re in a Catch-22 situation here.
 From our point of view we want you to come to the course with R and associated software pre-installed.
 From your point of view, you’re coming to the course to